chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_role_name_environment_name_get.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The GET method returns the named role's environment-specific run list for the named environment as |json|.
+The GET method returns the named role's environment-specific run-list for the named environment as |json| data.

 This method has no parameters.